The complete guide to corporate travel policies

 Section 2: Travel booking process

-• How to book travel – What is your approved process, method and/or platform for booking business travel?
-If your company uses a platform to enable travellers to book within policy, include the name of your approved booking platform.
-Otherwise, write out the name and contact details of the company or person they’re supposed to contact in order to request a booking.
+• How to book travel: Specify the approved process, method and/or platform for booking business travel.
+If your company uses a platform for policy-compliant bookings, include the name of the approved platform.
+If not, provide the name and contact details of the person or company responsible for booking requests.

-• Approval process for senior management — the approval process for c-suite and senior members of staff will likely differ from that of other employees.
-Senior management might require approval from an executive, and executives might require sign-off from other c-suite members.
-All of this must be included in your policy.
+• Approval process for senior management: The approval process for C-suite and senior staff may differ from that of other employees.
+Senior management might need approval from an executive, who in turn might need sign-off from other C-suite members.
+Be sure to detail this in your policy.

-• Use of loyalty programs – Many companies don’t allow travellers to collect points for their personal loyalty programs.
-But if you trust your travellers to do the right thing, you can allow this and include a line in your policy like “Employees may not choose more expensive options only to get loyalty points.
+• Use of loyalty programs: Maybe you don’t allow travelers to collect points for their personal loyalty programs.
+If you do, include a line in your policy like, “Employees are not permitted to choose more expensive options to earn loyalty points.”

-• Travelling with non-employees — travel expenses related to travel with spouses, family members, pets or anyone outside of the company are not normally eligible for reimbursement.
-These situations can be subject to approval if they are accompanying staff members for business reasons such as attending a conference or for a networking event.
+• Traveling with non-employees:ravel expenses related to spouses, family members, pets or others outside the company are usually not eligible for reimbursement.
+These cases may be approved if they are accompanying employees for business reasons, such as attending a conference or networking event.

-Top tip: Make it crystal clear how travellers are supposed to book trips.
-Use a corporate booking platform to keep track of travel in one place.
+Top tip: Make it crystal clear how travelers should book trips.
+Using a corporate booking platform helps keep employee travel arrangements organized and in one place.

 Section 3: Expense categories